How to Install Git on Rocky Linux (10, 9, 8)

 source ~/.bashrc

-Compilation Fails with Missing Dependencies
+Compilation Stops With Missing Dependencies

 /tmp/git-2.52.0/GIT-VERSION-GEN: line 100: cmp: command not found